SilasiLab/HomeCageSinglePellet/README.md

 	and scan one of the system’s test tags.
 If a session starts properly, it’s working.

 7. To shut the system down cleanly;

-	a.
-Ensure no sessions are currently running.
+	- Ensure no sessions are currently running.
-	b.
-Press the quit button on the GUI.
+	- Press the quit button on the GUI.
-	c.
-Ctrl+c out of the program running in the terminal.
+	- Ctrl+c out of the program running in the terminal.